igordinuzzi/calculator/README.md

 This README provides detailed information about the Basic Scientific Calculator, a user-friendly online calculator for performing arithmetic operations, square roots, exponentiation, and memory functions.
 It is ideal for quick calculations and educational purposes.

+You can try the Basic Scientific Calculator Online [here](https://igordinuzzi.github.io/calculator/).

 ![Calculator](assets/calculator.jpg)

 ## Table of Contents